Police served warrants to FIJI fraternity and collected evidence in 2020

 Neither of the two men mentioned as allegedly having sex with the victim have been charged with a crime.

-Students have been asking administrators to ban the fraternity from campus this week, after an online petition outlining a similar incident circulated on social media, prompting campus protests.
+Vajpeyi said he and his client are waiting to learn if charges will be filed in the case.
+On Monday, they were told by the prosecutor assigned to the case none would be filed.

+The next day, thousands of protesters gathered outside of FIGI's house on the U of I campus.
+It started off peaceful but turned violent, as demonstrators vandalized the FIJI house and another residence where some fraternity members were reportedly staying.
+An online petition circulated on social media.
 Wednesday, ICPD and the county attorney's office asked the public for help in this investigation.

-KWWL has a policy not to identify victims of sexual assault by name.
+This week, the student asked for another prosecutor in the Johnson County Attorney's Office to examine her case and offer a second opinion.
+Vajpeyi said he and the student expect to meet with prosecutors and learn their final decision from Johnson County prosecutors next week.

+"From multiple conversations between the investigator and my client, it is also our understanding that there is considerable evidence and that's why we've asked for a second review by a different prosecutor," he said.
+"That is why, regardless of what comes with a criminal case, we feel very confident in pursuing the assailants."